codam-coding-college/spark-sessions/spark-sessions/philosophers/SparkSession - philosophers - mod.md

 What is a monitoring thread?

-a monitoring thread is a concept used in the philosopher's project. a monitoring thread will keep track of the int variable.
+A monitoring thread is a concept used in the philosopher's project. a monitoring thread will keep track of the int variable.
 If the value is 42 let the threads know to finish and exit.

 ```C
 #include <stdio.h>